catalyst-network/Catalyst/README.md

 Download and install `msbuild prebuild tasks` from [Rust](https://www.rust-lang.org/).
 MsBuild will then compile the Bulletproof library when you try to build the project.

-Then make sure you install the rust using the rustup tool:
+Then, make sure you install Rust using the rustup tool:

 ```curl https://sh.rustup.rs -sSf | sh```